 The Vice Provost for Faculty, Arts, Humanities and Diversity provides University-wide academic leadership across the Global Network University, especially with respect to cross-school programs and initiatives.
 The Vice Provost provides strategic advice to the Provost and President on the University's schools, centers, curricula and initiatives in the arts and humanities, including strategic advice on hiring and funding priorities.
 Working with and across the schools, and in conjunction with the University Office of Development and Office of Research Compliance & Administration, the Vice Provost will initiate efforts and provide support to academic units to obtain external funding for the arts and humanities.
 The Vice Provost serves as the academic liaison to the Faculty Senators Council.

-The Vice Provost oversees University Professorships and has oversight of provostial institutes and centers, including: Institute of African American Affairs, Africa House, Asian/Pacific/American Institute, Center for Dialogues: Islamic World-U.S.-The West, China House, India House, Hemispheric Institute of Performance and Politics, Humanities Initiative, New York Institute for the Humanities, Center for the Study of Gender and Sexuality, and Scholars at Risk Network at NYU.
+The Vice Provost oversees University Professorships and has oversight of provostial institutes and centers, including: Institute of African American Affairs, Africa House, Asian/Pacific/American Institute, China House, India House, Hemispheric Institute of Performance and Politics, Humanities Initiative, New York Institute for the Humanities, Center for the Study of Gender and Sexuality, and Scholars at Risk Network at NYU.